minetest/minetest/doc/lua_api.md

     texture = "image.png",
     -- The texture of the particle
-    -- v5.9.0 and later: also supports the table format described in the -- following section
+    -- v5.6.0 and later: also supports the table format described in the -- following section, but due to a bug this did not take effect -- (beyond the texture name).
+    -- v5.9.0 and later: fixes the bug.

     playername = "singleplayer",
     -- Optional, if specified spawns particle only on the player's client